tjheffner/tjheffner/README.md

 ### 🌊 Hello World

-I'm Tanner Heffner, a creative technologist with a decade plus experience across the stack.
+I'm Tanner Heffner, a creative technologist with a decade plus of experience across the stack.

 https://heffner.dev